shawna-p/EasyRenPyGui/README.md

 In addition, there is a folder inside `game/` called **optional files** with the following contents:

+* adjust_attributes.rpy
+  * This includes an Aliases class to simplify the setup of `config.adjust_attributes`.
 * afm_indicator.rpy
   * Includes an auto-forward indicator screen + accompanying code.
 It functions like the skip indicator, but shows while the player has auto-forward activated instead of while skipping.
 * confirm_action.rpy